-

 Town of Durham received the Annual

-Excellence in Planning Award
+Excellence in Planning Award.
+Town

 Council Chair Jay Gooze was present to accept